Corruption in Bulgaria: Public tenders

 Government procurement is an area of significant corruption risk.
 Many of the public contracts are awarded to a few politically connected companies amid widespread irregularities, procedure violations, and tailor-made award criteria.
-Ognyan Gerdzhikov's interim government found widespread violations in defense procurement, after it took over from the Second Borisov Government in 2017; 45 out of 82 defense ministry contracts signed the previous year were in breach of public procurement laws and regulations.
+Ognyan Gerdzhikov's interim government found widespread violations in defense procurement after it took over from the Second Borisov Government in 2017; 45 out of 82 defense ministry contracts signed the previous year were in breach of public procurement laws and regulations.
 Fraud was strongly suspected in nine of the procedures.

 An estimated 10 billion leva ($5.99 billion) of state budget and European cohesion funds are spent on public tenders each year; nearly 14 billion ($8.38 billion) were spent on public contracts in 2017 alone.

 Effects

 Economic mismanagement

 Corruption has resulted in significant economic losses and underperformance in Bulgaria.
-Since its accession to the EU in 2007, it has remained the Union's poorest country, with a per-capita GDP of $16,300—less than half the European average.
+Since it accessed to the EU in 2007, it has remained the Union's poorest country, with a per-capita GDP of $16,300—less than half the European average.
 By 2014, the Bulgarian government was accused of mismanaging the economy so badly that the European Union froze billions of euros in aid.
 Between 2008 and 2018, foreign direct investment collapsed, dropping from 28% to 2% of GDP, or $9 billion to just $1.13 billion.
-The cabinets of Boyko Borisov have been in power through most of the decade, establishing a system of impunity for high-profile crime, and favoritism of certain local companies.
+The cabinets of Boyko Borisov have been in power throughout most of the decade, establishing a system of impunity for high-profile crime, and favoritism of certain local companies.
 Approximately 22% of GDP is lost to corruption each year, and a number of major foreign companies, like ČEZ Group, have withdrawn from Bulgaria.